 For TV WAP consideration, qualified WGAW members in five industry-underrepresented categories – minority writers, writers with disabilities, women writers, LGBT writers, and older writers (55+) – were eligible to submit an unproduced half-hour or one-hour spec script.
 Entries were read and scored on a blind submission basis by a panel of judges comprised of Guild members with extensive television writing experience.

-The project, created in 2009 and administered by the WGAW’s Diversity Department, is designed to identify and recognize outstanding diverse writing talent and provide access to their work to entertainment industry decision-makers, including showrunners, producers, network and studio executives, agents, and managers.
+The project, created in 2009 and administered by the WGAW’s Inclusion and Equity Department, is designed to identify and recognize outstanding diverse writing talent and provide access to their work to entertainment industry decision-makers, including showrunners, producers, network and studio executives, agents, and managers.

 “The TV Writers Access project has evolved tremendously since its inception.
 In addition to showcasing exceptional mid-level writers – all of whom have been selected by top TV showrunners – the honorees are now offered an exclusive series of seminars designed to sharpen their skills and revitalize their careers.
 Each of these is taught by a panel of peers and exemplifies the Guild spirit of writers helping writers,” said writing partners Leo Chu & Eric Garcia (Supah Ninjas!), who help run the Guild’s annual TV WAP seminars, along with WGAW Board of Directors member Glen Mazzara (Damien, The Walking Dead).